Orion-Zheng/Orion-Zheng.github.io/_pages/cv.md

 **Research Projects**

 **[OpenMoE: An Early Effort on Open Mixture-of-Experts Language Models](https://github.com/XueFuzhao/OpenMoE)**
-- OpenMoE is the **the first open-source, decoder-only MoE language model, OpenMoE**, providing insights about the routing mechanism to the open-source community ([model checkpoint](https://huggingface.co/OrionZheng/openmoe-8b-chat)).
+- OpenMoE is the **the first open-source, decoder-only MoE language model**, providing insights about the routing mechanism to the open-source community ([Huggingface](https://huggingface.co/OrionZheng/openmoe-8b-chat)).
 - Prepared the training dataset, tokenizer and conducted the **model evaluation**.
 Worked on the **PyTorch implementation** with teammates.

 ---